D3SOX/browser-audio-tools/README.md

 ## Implementation notes

-- Uses `@ffmpeg/ffmpeg` with the multi-threaded `@ffmpeg/core-mt@0.12.10` loaded from jsdelivr CDN for faster, parallelized processing in the worker
+- Uses `@ffmpeg/ffmpeg` with self-hosted `@ffmpeg/core-mt@0.12.10` for faster, parallelized processing (falls back to single-threaded core when SharedArrayBuffer is unavailable)
+- ffmpeg core assets are copied to `/ffmpeg-core/` and `/ffmpeg-core-mt/` at build time via `vite-plugin-static-copy`
+- Service worker (`public/sw.js`) precaches the app shell and ffmpeg assets for offline use
 - Noise pipeline: `anoisesrc` → optional `highpass/lowpass` for pink → `concat` with the uploaded track
 - Cover extraction maps the embedded image stream with `-an -vcodec copy`
 - No file size limits since everything runs client-side